All good muscle building diets should consist of the three macro-nutrients:

 Having said that how many calories should you consume on a muscle building diet?

-Well this changes from person to person and can be worked out by
+Well this changes from person to person and can be worked out by looking at your metabolism.
+If you don’t want to do all the calculations and leave to work to someone else check out The Muscle Maximizer.

-on.
-When working out how many calories you need we need to look at your
+If you want to learn about the science about your calories then read on.
+When working out how many calories you need we need to look at your metabolism.

 Metabolism

-reactions and processes that take place in the body.
-There are many
+Metabolism is the term used to describe all of the biochemical reactions and processes that take place in the body.
+There are many scientific explanations but put simply metabolism is the rate at which

 you burn energy or calories.